Why do you buy products?

 What is feature planning?

-Building out a new product feature is arguably the most intensive in the product management process.
+Building out a new product feature is arguably the most intensive in the project management process.

 You have dozens of meetings with stakeholders, collaborate across departments, hold daily standups (if you’re running Scrum), and create varied, complicated reports to help higher management to evaluate your progress.